 - Choose the type of floss you want

 - What can happen if you go wrong while flossing?

 - Root canal treated tooth started hurting again?

 Why should you floss?

+What is flossing teeth?
 Flossing daily is not that difficult or time consuming as it sounds.
-As everyone uses soaps to bathe but still feel the need of scrubbing their body with body scrubbers, flossing daily is similarly important along with brushing twice.
+As everyone uses soaps to bathe but still feel the need of scrubbing their body with body scrubbers, flossing teeth daily is similarly important along with brushing twice.

 No matter what we use to maintain good dental health, if we fail to use dental floss we still can expect dental problems to happen.
 These dental problems can progress over a period of time or can happen suddenly, resulting in gum diseases or cavities.

 Why should you stop using toothpicks?

 It is a common practice to use a toothpick to remove the food particles that are stuck on our teeth or between our teeth.
 Toothpicks usually made out of plastic or wood can be harmful not only to your teeth but also your gums.

 When we use a toothpick and push it between the teeth it creates more space between the teeth.
 This space calls in for more food to accumulate.
 Using a toothpick and pushing it forcefully can also tear the gums and cause bleeding.
 The micro-organisms enter the affected area and can cause redness, swelling, and other gum infections.